NKOGallardo/NKOGallardo/README.md

 *In love with React*<br>
 💻 I code with HTML, CSS, and JavaScript, turning ideas into functional designs.<br>
 🏉 When I’m not coding, you’ll find me on the rugby field giving it my all.<br>
-💯I worked for a podcast working on the front-end<br>
+🎧I worked on the front-end for a podcast platform, designing and refining the user interface.<br>
 ✨ My love for coding changed the way I think.<br>
 📫 How to reach me: <a href="https://nkogallardo.link/#contact">Fill the Form</a>